 The biennial conference will be on 17th – 19th November 2016 and will be hosted at the MacDonald Hotel, Aviemore.

-For their help and contribution to deliver the conference the organisers would like to thank the event partners VisitScotland, through the VisitScotland National Conference Bid Fund and the European Regional Development Fund, Highland Council, Cairngorms National Park Authority and Cairngorms Business Partnership.
+For their help and contribution to deliver the conference the organisers would like to thank the event partners VisitScotland, through the VisitScotland National Conference Bid Fund and the European Regional Development Fund, Highland Council, Cairngorms National Park Authority, Mountain Bike Centre of Scotland, Scottish Cycling and Cairngorms Business Partnership.